jgosmann/goppy/doc/usage.rst

 Usage
 =====

-This section gives a small tutorial of the main functions of GopPy.
+This section gives a small tutorial of the core functions of GopPy.
 A basic familiarity with Gaussian processes is assumed.
 Otherwise you might want to take a look at [1]_ first (there is also a free online version).